Independent Police Complaints Commission: Investigations

-The vast majority of complaints are dealt with by the Professional Standards department of the police force the complaint is about.
+The vast majority of complaints were dealt with by the Professional Standards department of the police force the complaint was about.
 The IPCC's independent investigators investigated the most serious complaints, for example where someone died following contact with the police.

 There were a number of types of incidents that the police, or other agencies the IPCC oversees complaints for, must mandatorily refer to the commission.
 These included deaths in police custody, shootings and fatal traffic incidents as well as allegations that an officer or member of police staff committed a serious criminal offence.

 Forces could also refer matters voluntarily to the IPCC and the commission could 'call in' any matter where there might have been serious public concern.

 Once a matter was referred, the IPCC would make a 'mode of investigation' decision to determine how it should be dealt with.
 This was done by caseworkers or investigators who submitted an assessment to a Commissioner.
 The assessment involved judging the available information and could mean IPCC investigators are sent to the scene.

 The four modes of investigation were: